 - Selecting prospective employees with effective interpersonal skills,

-- Clear, written policy on interpersonal conduct,
+- Offering a clearly-written policy on interpersonal conduct,

 - Adopting flexibility in scheduling, assignments, and work-life issues.